Cerebral radiation necrosis

-Although post-radiation treatment effects include pseudoprogression, which seen relatively close to radiation particularly in the setting of concurrent chemotherapy for glioblastoma (Stupp protocol).
-This article focuses on more delayed effect, generally termed radiation necrosis, which appears months to several years after radiation therapy and involves a space-occupying necrotic lesion with mass effect and neurological dysfunction.
+Although post-radiation treatment effects include pseudoprogression, which by definition is considered to be radiation treatment-related necrosis, particularly in the setting of concurrent chemotherapy for glioblastoma (Stupp protocol), this article focuses on the delayed onset effects of radiation necrosis, which appears months to several years after radiation therapy and involves a space-occupying necrotic lesion with mass effect and neurological dysfunction.

 There are numerous potential pathways to radiation necrosis which include: